 - There were two azalea bushes, pink and white, and they both just loved all the attention when they were in full bloom!

 - In contrast, there was another shrub that was covered in the most beautiful yellow flowers.
 I stopped to talk to it while I was admiring it, and its response was something like, “Yes, well, that’s very nice, but I’m really very busy.”
 (In other words, “I don’t have time for you, leave me alone!”)
 What was interesting about that was that I actually had a sense of “busy-ness” around that shrub; it was like it was surrounded by invisible bees, all buzzing hurriedly around.
-It reminded me of descriptions I’ve read of nature spirits humming around plants, performing their care-taking tasks.
+It was a horde of nature spirits humming around the shrub, performing their care-taking tasks.

 - There was another very small plant that was growing way back in the brush, and I noticed it only because of its bright red flowers.
 I crawled in to get a closer look, and told it how beautiful its flowers were.
 Its response was along the lines of, “Yes, aren’t they!”
 Not one shred of modesty there!

 - And one other flower that I particularly liked was a very tiny purple thing, only about one-eighth inch across, that grew very close to the ground.
 I had to get down on my hands and knees to get a good look at it, and when I did, it seemed to kind of recoil in fear!
 Of course, I think I might feel the same way if a giant bent down to peer at me with a 20-foot eyeball!